MarkosKon/theme-playground/packages/unicode-subsets/work-sans-subsets/README.md

 # Work Sans subsets

 Unicode subsets for the Work Sans typeface.
 Includes italic files that are not available in Google Fonts at the moment.
+[Source code.](https://github.com/MarkosKon/theme-playground/tree/master/packages/unicode-subsets/work-sans-subsets)

 ## Install